Generalization of Frobenius' theorem for group determinants: Generalization of Frobenius' theorem

-I am deeply grateful to Prof. Hiroyuki Ochiai, Prof. Geoffrey Robinson and Dr. Benjamin Sambale who provided helpful comments and suggestions.
-Also, I would like to thank my colleagues in the Graduate School of Mathematics of Kyushu University, in particular Yuka Suzuki for comments and suggestions.
-I would also like to express my gratitude to my family for their moral support and warm encouragements.
+I am deeply grateful to Prof. Hiroyuki Ochiai, Prof. Geoffrey Robinson, Dr. Benjamin Sambale, and Dr. Yuka Yamaguchi who provided helpful comments and suggestions.
 This work was supported by a grant from the Japan Society for the Promotion of Science (JSPS KAKENHI Grant Number 15J06842).